nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The find exercises feature is implemented using `ExerciseFindCommandParser`, as well as the following command:
 * `ExerciseFindCommand`, to be executed when the user inputs the command into fitNUS.

-`ExerciseFindCommandParser` takes in the user input and parses them to return a FindExercisesCommand containing the corresponding predicate for finding the exercises.
+`ExerciseFindCommandParser` takes in the user input and parses them to return a `ExerciseFindCommand` containing the corresponding predicate for finding the exercises.
 When executed, `ExerciseFindCommand` will set the predicate of the respective `FilteredList` for exercises in `ModelManager` such that only exercises matching the predicate will be displayed in the list.